ncherric/Iliad-ReadtheDocs/docs/getting_started/installation.rst

     $ snakemake -p --use-singularity --use-conda --cores 1 --jobs 1 --default-resource=mem_mb=10000 --latency-wait 120

-Snakemake will automatically detect the main Snakefile in the workflow subfolder and execute the workflow module that has been defined by the deployment in step 2.
+When executing the workflow, Snakemake will automatically find the main Snakefile in the workflow subfolder which is the **Raw Sequence Read Data** module.
+However, there are other Snakefiles that are specific to the other Modules that you will have to call using ``--snakefile [desired module snakefile]``

+* ``--snakefile Snakefile`` -> Raw Sequence Read Data
+* ``--snakefile cram_Snakefile`` -> Stored Sequence Read Data
+* ``--snakefile snpArray_Snakefile`` -> SNP Array Data
+* ``--snakefile LiftoverTo38_Snakefile`` -> Submodule to liftover GRCh37 assembly VCF data to GRCh38 assembly
+* ``--snakefile LiftoverTo37_Snakefile`` -> Submodule to liftover GRCh38 assembly VCF data to GRCh37 assembly
+* ``--snakefile merger_Snakefile`` -> Submodule to merging list of VCFs
+* ``--snakefile mergeRefTarget_Snakefile`` -> Submodule that will merge your processed Reference and Target data if you have previously completed both modules

+Visit the How-To Guides pages for further info about each of the Modules and Submodules in the bulleted list above.

-OR you can specify a Snakefile as such (This example is for the `Stored Sequence Read Data <https://iliad-readthedocs.readthedocs.io/en/latest/tutorial/stored_sequence.html>`_)
+This example bewlow is for the `Stored Sequence Read Data <https://iliad-readthedocs.readthedocs.io/en/latest/tutorial/stored_sequence.html>`_

 .. code-block:: console